sketchplugins/plugin-directory/README.md

 - [Layer Renamer](https://github.com/leonardpauli/layer-renamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch (v.45 tested)
 - [Layer Styles Manager](https://gumroad.com/l/sketch-shared-styles-manager), by Jaer Pollux: A fast and easy way to manage all your layer styles.
 No more hassle with long and complex style names, or renaming tons of styles because you misspelled a folder name.
 - [Layers to X](https://github.com/asp55/sketch-plugin-layers-to-x), by Andrew S. Parnell: Quickly turn layers into groups, artboards, and symbols.
-- [Lazy Styles Generator](https://github.com/lazybearcreations/sketch-lazy-styles-generator#readme), by Adam Bruzon: Generate shared layer and text styles using the name of the selected layer as the name of the generated style.
 - [lazyboards](https://github.com/lazybearcreations/sketch-lazyboards), by Adam Bruzon: Artboard tools to help you with tedious batch tasks.
 - [Library Replacer](https://github.com/sketch-hq/library-replacer-sketchplugin), by Sketch: Quickly replace instances of shared Symbols and Styles.
 - [Library Inventory](https://github.com/tijmenvangurp/library-inventory), by Gurp, Tijmen van: List all symbols that a selected document is using from an external library